nnson0310/Autotrader_selenium_automation_framework/README.md

 or
 mvn clean test allure:serve
 ```
-Config environment parameters for allure reports with `src/main/resources/project.properties`
+Config environment parameters for allure reports with `src/main/resources/project.properties`.
+Screenshot will be attached to report when testcase is marked as failure (only at failed test step).
+Screenshot will be automatically saved as png image.
 ### Log4j2
 Config `src/test/resources/log4j2.xml` due to your requirements.
 Auto create `app.log` file in `log4j2` folder.

 ### Data Management
-Data test can be managed through many ways.
-Junit 5 support csv and ParameterTest annotation.
-Also using json files if you need.
+Test data can be managed through many ways.
+Junit 5 supports data-driven testing with `@ParameterizedTest` annotation.
+All temporary testdata (at my running time) are stored in `src/test/resources/test_data/'.
+You can freely choose between csv or json file.
+If you choose json files, test data must be mapped to Java Object using [Gson Library](https://mvnrepository.com/artifact/com.google.code.gson/gson)
+If you choose csv files, simply adding `@CsvFileSource(resources = "/path_to_csv_file", numLinesToSkip = 1)` below `@ParamerterizedTest` annotation

 ### Running testcases:
 Config `pom.xml`.
 Change `groups` tag corresponding to value of `@Tag` annotation